stebaker92/stebaker92/README.md

 ----

 🔭 Recently I've been working on ...
-- Expanding my knowledge by working as a consultant
+- Expanding my knowledge by working as a consultant in a range of different industries

 🌱 I’m currently learning ...
 - Tools to increase my productivity such as GitHub Actions, Bash and TamperMonkey